 In most cases, firefighters return to school to receive this education after they have some field experience.

-ONET Online reported that municipal firefighting and prevention supervisors can expect average job growth of 5%-8% from 2014-2024.
-In 2015, there were 58,110 first-line firefighter supervisors, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS reported that municipal firefighting and prevention supervisors can expect average job growth of 5% from 2018-2028.
+In 2018, there were 68,000 first-line firefighter supervisors, according to the U.S. Bureau of Labor Statistics (BLS).
 Volunteers staff many rural fire stations, so most firefighter administrators work in more densely populated urban and suburban areas.
-The BLS reported that first-line supervisors of firefighters made an average of $74,970 as of May 2015.
+The BLS reported that first-line supervisors of firefighters made an average of $80,310 as of May 2018.

 Education requirements to become a fire services administrator typically include post-secondary education and some field experience.
 Fire services administrators work alongside fire house leaders to manage employees, accounting, and emergency response.
-Job growth in this field is average for all occupations, and salaries were in the mid-$70,000s in 2015.
+Job growth in this field is average for all occupations, and salaries were about $80,000 in 2018.